 Samsung Galaxy S10e: OneUI software

-Although Samsung's new Android interface, called OneUI, isn't exclusive to the Galaxy S10 series, the S10e will probably serve as many users' first exposure to the software.
-And it's quite a striking departure from the look and feel of the software on Samsung's older Galaxy handsets.
+Although Samsung's new Android interface, called OneUI, is quite a striking departure from the look and feel of the software on Samsung's older Galaxy handsets from the TouchWiz era.
+This is definitely a good thing.

-OneUI is built atop Android 9 Pie, though aesthetically it shares nothing with Google's design direction.
+Aesthetically, OneUI shares nothing with Google's design direction.
 The first thing you notice is the scaling — UI elements on the S10e are large and in your face by default, with big text, an emphasis on squircles and most interactions placed near the bottom of the display on every menu to maximize reachability.

 As a result, the S10e is easier to navigate with one hand than stock Android or iOS, which is good.
 But the cutesy icons and large on-screen buttons contained within the handset's tiny screen definitely has me feeling those "my first smartphone" vibes that Tom's Guide Editor-In-Chief Mark Spoonauer referenced in his S10 Plus review.
 It also doesn't help that the Infinity-O camera cutout necessitates a very thick status bar that eats into the display's real estate about as much (or possibly even more) than a notch would.